 A cultural region that mirrors ancient Germany.
 It includes the countries of Alborg, Bremen, Essen, Karisruhe, Kerch, Kiel, Liecht, Lubeck, Mannheim, Osterland, Pilsen, Rostock, and Shupsk.

 Title: Count.
 A mysterious Rhodinan nobleman who survived the wreck of the ship Inquisitor in the Emmassa River east of Ruthaer.
-Dave takes an instant dislike to him, in part because of Dodz' nonchalant attitude toward slavery, and his offer to buy Hummingbird.
+Dave takes an instant dislike to him, in part because of Dodz' nonchalant attitude toward slavery and his offer to buy Hummingbird.
 He works for "The Collectors", the power behind the government of Erinskaya, a city state located in Vologda.

 Title: Knyaz (Prince).
 Brother of Korol’ Melikhov VI.
 (BoC)